Expats and rent price check at the Rent Tribunal

 • International student in Amsterdam: paid too much for furniture.
 This extra rent was reversed.

-Checklist for expats at rent check
+Checklist for expats for a rent price check

-Frequently asked questions (FAQ)
+Frequently Asked Questions (FAQ)

 Yes, expats have the same rights as Dutch tenants.